 - When activated, the Quotepage highlight color is used to paint the background of the corresponding quotepage ticker row.

-- The “No tick data filtering” chekbox is used to exclude a symbol from the bad tick filtering feature that can be possibly activated in some data configuration (very rarely needed for any future stream)
+- The “No tick data filtering” checkbox is used to exclude a symbol from the bad tick filtering feature that can be possibly activated in some data configuration (very rarely needed for any future stream)

 The “Instrument default“ Preference page